plgagne/Game-Boy-Essentials/website/collections/_articles/Pokémon Red, Green, & Blue.md

 ## What Horrible NES Game Funded the Development of Pokémon?

-Once again I have to make a personal connection before I answer the question because I’m a raging narcissist.
+Once again I have to make a personal connection before I answer the question because I’m a narcissist.
 When the Super Nintendo came out, I didn’t have one.
 I had gotten a second-hand NES earlier in the year so of course my mother was not about to start upgrading her six-year-old son with the latest and greatest.
 Since I was smitten with Yoshi and dreamed of nothing but riding him in *Super Mario World*, I asked my mom to buy me *Yoshi* for NES as a birthday gift.
-When I started playing it this is what I saw.
+When I started playing this is what I saw.

 {% include figure.html type="pixel" figcaption="What a giant piece of shit." %}